Privacy

 b) Purpose

-The temporary storage of your personal data by us is a prerequisite for us to be able to display our website on your computer.
+The temporary storage of your personal data by us is necessary so that we can display our website on your computer.
 For this reason, we store your personal data until the end of the respective session.

-We continue to store your personal data in log files in order to technically ensure the correct functioning of our website.
-Furthermore, we use the log files to check and maintain the proper functioning of the security of our information technology systems.
-Your data collected for this purpose will not be processed for purposes other than those mentioned above.
+We further store your personal data in so-called log files to technically ensure the proper functioning of our website.
+Furthermore, the log files serve to verify and maintain the proper functioning of the security of our information technology systems.
+The data collected for this purpose will not be processed for any purposes other than those mentioned above.

 c) Storage period